Vreeland House

-The Vreeland House is located in Leonia, Bergen County, New Jersey, United States.
+The Vreeland House is a historic stone house located at 125 Lakeview Avenue in the borough of Leonia in Bergen County, New Jersey, United States.
 The house was built in 1786 by Dirck Vreeland.
 His son Michael D. Vreeland, added the main Dutch style wing of the house in 1815.
 The house remained in the Vreeland family until 1928.
-The house was added to the National Register of Historic Places on November 17, 1978.
+It was documented by the Historic American Buildings Survey (HABS) in 1936.
+The house was added to the National Register of Historic Places on November 17, 1978, for its significance in architecture and exploration/settlement.
+It was listed as part of the Early Stone Houses of Bergen County Multiple Property Submission (MPS).